AntoineRichard/OmniLRS/wiki/modes/Modes.md

 # Simulation Modes Configurations

+What are modes?
+Modes are wrappers that enable the user to interact with a base simulation environment in a particular way.
+This allows a single base environment, that exposes a given set of methods to manipulate it, to be used for different purposes.
+Say you want to use the lunalab to run a robotic task, you can use the ROS1 or ROS2 modes.
+But if you wanted to use this environment to generate a dataset for rock detection, you could use the SDG mode.
+In practice the base environment provides a set of method that allows different Modes to achieve what the user desires.

+As of now we support 3 modes:
+- ROS1: Noetic
+- ROS2: Foxy, or Humble, also compatible with SpaceROS!
+- SDG: Synthetic Data Generation

+> [!CAUTION]
+> As ROS1 is no longer supported, and is no longer shipped with the latest ubuntu releases, it will be phased out with future releases.
+Having both ROS1 and ROS2 creates more work when adding new features, but also makes docker container generation more complicated.

+>[!Note]
+> Future release will include:
+> - SDG_SLAM: A mode to generate image sequence to evaluate SLAM & 3D reconstruction algorithms.
+> - SDG_LRO: A mode to generate LRO like images to test different set of algorithms.

 ## How to Hydra

 In short hydra allows to combined multiple .yaml file into a single configuration, it also allows to change the value of one of the file's parameters on the fly.
 Finally hydra provides a mean to perform simple operations inside a yaml file.